-Sheet metal design bears a very important place in manufacturing industries that you may have noticed that from home appliances to industrial machines, most of them are enclosed in sheet metal.
-Have you thought why is it so?
+Sheet metal design holds a very important place in manufacturing industries that you may have noticed that from home appliances to industrial machines, most of them are enclosed in sheet metal.

-The following are some of the reasons that have convinced designers to use sheet metal for making enclosures.
+These are just some of the reasons that designers choose to use sheet metal for making enclosures.

 - Manufacturing with sheet metal is reasonably cheaper and easier, it is mostly associated with forming processes.

-- Manufacturing can be carried out on small scale, there isn’t any requirement of high-end machining centres.
+- Manufacturing can be carried out on a small scale, there isn’t any requirement of high-end machining centers.
 For forming a product out of sheet metal mostly a hydraulic press is employed with different tools to perform a variety of operations.

 - CNC plasma cutting technology has added to the applications of sheet metal due to its high precision and automated cutting of any shape.